 This Plan specifies the spectrum bands that have been allocated by the Authority for the provision of public cellular mobile telecommunications services, the allotment of channels within and how those bands will be licensed to the respective concessionaires.
-The bands contained in this Plan accommodate the deployment of second, third, fourth and fifth generation technologies for mobile services.
-The Plan does not address spectrum pricing for mobile services nor the allocation and licensing of spectrum bands for satellite broadband services, broadband wireless access, including fixed wireless access, services and private mobile networks.
+The bands contained in this Plan can accommodate the deployment of second, third, fourth and fifth generation technologies for mobile services.
+The Plan does not address the allocation and licensing of spectrum bands for satellite broadband services or broadband wireless access, including fixed wireless access and private mobile networks.